e-harrell/stock/Results.md

 ![](Results_files/figure-html/netflix-1.png)<!-- -->

 ### The data was turned into a time series object in R with 40 observations, one for each day that the stock market was open during the time period.
 An multiplicative decomposition of the time series was conducted.
 Plotting the trend-cycle and seasonal indices shows that the data increased from the middle of the 1st segment until the middle of the 2nd segment.
-Afterwards, it decreased until the middle of the 3rd segement and remained flat until th end of the time period.
+Afterwards, it decreased until the middle of the 3rd segement and remained flat until the end of the time period.
 It also has seasonal fluctuations, with the data increasing at the beginning of each segment, reaching a peak in the middle of the segment and decreasing by the end of the segment.The data also has fairly random residuals.

 ![](Results_files/figure-html/nettime-1.png)<!-- -->